with Slat, Spacer & Cord

 A few observations:

-We have used the terms TEAK so that the general public will better understand the nature of the material we are offering.
+We have used the term TEAK so that the general public will better understand the nature of the material we are offering.

-We actually supply a product marketed as DIAMOND DECKING® (sometimes called IPE or Pau Lope), a responsibly harvested (no damage to the Rain Forest!)
+We actually supply a product called IPE, a responsibly harvested (no damage to the Rain Forest!)
 South American Hardwood that we believe is superior to both Teak & Mahogany (& Pressure Treated Pine, for that matter).

-Also, Diamond Decking® is the strongest of the materials we offer, sometimes exceeding the strength of the other materials by as much as 100%--it's very tough stuff!
+Also, IPE is the strongest of the materials we offer, greatly exceeding the strength of the other materials by as much as 100%--it's very tough stuff!

-For more detailed information, log on at DiamondDecking.com.
+For more detailed information, search "IPE DECKING" online.